Netflix/vmaf/libvmaf/README.md

                       unsigned index_low, unsigned index_high);
 ```

+## Contributing a new VmafFeatureExtractor

+To write a new VmafFeatureExtractor, please first familiarize yourself with the [VmafFeatureExtractor API documentation](https://github.com/Netflix/vmaf/blob/master/libvmaf/src/feature/feature_extractor.h#L36-L87).
+Implementing a new feature extractor should be relatively painless.
+Create a new `VmafFeatureExtractor` and add it to the build as well as the `feature_extractor_list[]`.
+See [this diff](https://github.com/Netflix/vmaf/commit/fd3c79697c7e06586aa5b9cda8db0d9aedfd70c5) for an example.
+Once you do this your feature extractor may be registered and used inside of `libvmaf` via `vmaf_use_feature()` or `vmaf_use_features_from_model()`.
+To invoke this feature extractor directly from the command line with `vmaf` use the `--feature` flag.

+`VmafFeatureExtractor` is a feature extraction class with just a few callbacks.
+If you have preallocations and/or precomputations to make, it is best to do this in the `.init()` callback and store the output in `.priv`.
+This is a place for custom data which is available for all subsequent callbacks.
+If you allocate anything in `.init()` be sure to clean it up in the `.close()` callback.

+The remainder of your work should take place in the `.extract()` callback.
+This callback is called for every pair of input pictures.
+Read the pixel data make some computations and then write the output(s) to the `VmafFeatureCollector` via the `vmaf_feature_collector_append()` api.
+An important thing to know about this callback is that it can (and probably is) being called in an arbitrary order.
+If your feature extractor has a temporal requirement (i.e. `motion`), set the `VMAF_FEATURE_EXTRACTOR_TEMPORAL` flag and the `VmafFeatureExtractorContext` will ensure that this callback is executed in serial.
+For an example of a feature extractor with a temporal dependency see the [motion](https://github.com/Netflix/vmaf/blob/master/libvmaf/src/feature/integer_motion.c) feature extractor.

+If the `VMAF_FEATURE_EXTRACTOR_TEMPORAL` is set, it is likely that you have buffers that need flushing.
+If this is the case, `.flush()` is called in a loop until something non-zero is returned.

 ## Example

 The following example shows a comparison using a pair of yuv inputs (`src01_hrc00_576x324.yuv`, `src01_hrc01_576x324.yuv`).
 In addition to VMAF which is enabled with the model `../model/vmaf_float_v0.6.1.pkl`, the `psnr` metric is also computed and logged.